wcabus/jwt-guard/index.md

 public partial class Program {}
 ```

 That should be enough in order to run the JWT Guard test suite!
+In case you encounter issues, we have documented the most
+frequently occuring ones in the [Troubleshooting section]({% link troubleshooting.md %}).